-ALL INTERNSHIPS IN FALL 2020 WILL BE REMOTE
+ALL INTERNSHIPS IN SPRING 2021 WILL BE REMOTE OR ON CAMPUS

 Loyola University Maryland